charkitch/Absurd-Ruby/README.md

   [Link to code](https://github.com/charkitch/Absurd-Ruby/blob/master/examples/closure_sealed_stack.rb)

   The method that started this whole repository!
-Untouchable stack generator is a method for securing your stack in the face of all the would be meddelsome programmers who are not following best practice.
+Untouchable stack generator is a method for securing a stack implemented as   an array from all but the most determined meddlers.
+The method generates a storage array for elements an api for treating     that array as a stack while making accessing the stack through regular array features difficult enough that it could only be   done intentionally.

-  The method creates an array and then returns a hash of three keys.
-The key of add points to a lambda that pushes the argument passed into a stack.
+  The method creates an array and then returns a hash of three key-value pairs.
+The key of add points to a lambda that pushes the argument passed to it when called into the array created when the stack generator is called.
 The key of remove points to   a lambda that pops the last element off of the stack and return that element.
-The key of peek points to a lambda that returns the the most recently removed element in the array or nil if it is empty.
+The key of peek points to a lambda that
+  returns the the most recently added element in the array or nil if it is empty.

   An example of invocation is below with a useful error on line 8.